abdullah-a8/COSMOS-React/README.md

 - **Direct Sending**: Sends the drafted (and potentially edited) replies directly from the interface using the Gmail API, automatically handling threading.
 - **Label Management**: Marks replied-to emails as read automatically by removing the `UNREAD` label.

+### 🔒 Authentication System
+- **Closed Beta Access Control**: Limit access to invited users only with a secure invite code system.
+- **Invite Code Management**: Create and manage invite codes with customizable expiration dates and usage limits.
+- **Admin Panel**: Special access for administrators to manage the platform and create new invite codes.
+- **CSRF Protection**: Secure form submissions against cross-site request forgery attacks.
+- **Session Management**: Automatically handles user sessions, cleanup of expired sessions, and more.

 ## Technical Architecture

 COSMOS utilizes a modern architecture with React for the frontend, FastAPI for the backend API, and LangChain for orchestrating AI components.